vicoapp/vico/help/ssh_keygen.md

 	cat ~/.ssh/id_rsa.pub | ssh hostname 'mkdir -m700 -p .ssh && cat >> .ssh/authorized_keys'

-The above command makes sure the <kbd>.ssh</kbd> directory exists and has the correct permissions, and appends your new public key to any existing authorized keys.
+The above command makes sure the remote <kbd>.ssh</kbd> directory exists and has the correct permissions, and appends your new public key to any existing authorized keys.

 If you have multiple keys, or use non-standard filenames, you may have to tell ssh what key to use.
-You can do this by adding a host directive the ssh configuration file, <kbd>~/.ssh/config</kbd>:
+You can do this by adding a host directive in the ssh configuration file, <kbd>~/.ssh/config</kbd>:

 	Host www.example.com